 To succeed in the Consultant Psychologist role you must be able to:

-• Communicate effectively to clients and colleagues both verbally and in writing.
+- Communicate effectively with clients and colleagues both verbally and in writing

 How to Apply and Key Dates